 Model and Engine Info on VINs

 A new free VIN lookup service has been released by the National Highway Traffic Safety Administration, and is made to help customers become aware of recalls and service issues on their vehicles.
+Recent news of an airbag recall involving primarily Toyota and Honda vehicles, as well as some GM and BMW cars, has gotten more people interested in learning whether their cars are subject to recalls.

 The information contained in your vehicle identification number (VIN) goes far beyond the serial number for your automobile.
 VINs contain details of your engine, body, and model types, including the date of manufacture and data that may be very useful when it comes to servicing the car.
 This is one of the many reasons VINs are essential for car insurance and registration purposes.